Prerequisite for High Performance

 Let’s unpack this idea a little more.

-Zombies use a lot of their bandwidth trying to avoid or move away from what they fear.
+Zombies use up most of their bandwidth trying to avoid or move away from what they fear or find uncomfortable.

 Here’s an example: